-1.7 Extractor fans or cooker hoods must not be placed in the same room or space as this can cause appliance to emit fumes into the room.
+- 1.7 Extractor fans or cooker hoods must not be placed in the same room or space as this can cause appliance to emit fumes into the room. - 1.8 Do not obstruct inside or outside ventilation required for the safe use of this appliance.

-‡In the U.K. these products must conform to the latest edition of BS 8423, Fireguards for use with solid fuel appliances.
+In the U.K. these products must conform to the latest edition of BS 8423, Fireguards for use with solid fuel appliances.